AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 ![RESP service implementation alongside the standard Redis client](demo-ec2.png)

-If you don't mind your sorted sets being occasionally out of date, you can host a **lot** of keys on disk using a very cheap EC2 instance. **This will cost far, far less than keeping them all in RAM.** As ever though, it depends on whether your workload can tolerate this.
+If you don't mind your sorted sets being occasionally out of date, you can host a **lot** of keys on disk using a very cheap EC2 instance.
+The set with 2.3m members occupied less than **65MB** of disk space. **This will cost far, far less than keeping them all in RAM.** As ever though, it depends on whether your workload can tolerate this.
 I think it's an interesting pattern.

 ## DynamoDB
 Instead of adding another data store it is possible to stamp a _page marker_ numeric attribute onto every nth item in a table with an ascending page number.
 The oldest record lives on page `1`.